 While Information Technology has the ability to solve many of these challenges, the plethora of options and aggressive marketing have made decisions in themselves more difficult.
 All industry sectors are different.
 They have their own challenges, opportunities and threats.
 But retailers can reuse the approach taken by other sectors to deal with their pain points.

-To remain competitive, retailers must be able to carry out variant AB testing with automated rollout/rollback dependant on automated KPI monitoring.
-They must also have real time monitoring of supply chain deliveries at all points, and real time intelligence of sales data by branch.
+To remain competitive, retailers must be able to carry out variant AB testing with automated rollout/rollback depending on automated KPI monitoring.
+They must also have real-time monitoring of supply chain deliveries at all points, and real-time intelligence of sales data by branch.

 Technology has moved quickly.
-Idea, to insight, to action using data formats and volumes were inconceivable just a few years ago.
+The idea, to insight, to action, using data formats and volumes, was inconceivable just a few years ago.
 But now they can be implemented in days or weeks rather than months or years.
-These are “must have’s” of retail.
+These are "must have’s” of retail.